MicrosoftDocs/memdocs/windows-365/enterprise/in-development.md

 ### Upload a custom image without an on-premises network connection<!--8341750-->

-Customers using Azure Active Directory (Azure AD) Join without additional Azure infrastructure will be able to upload custom images directly on the image tab in Microsoft Endpoint Manager.
-Previously, to upload an image, customers needed to create an OPNC for the destination Azure subscriptions.
+Customers using Azure Active Directory (Azure AD) Join without bringing an Azure virtual network will be able to upload custom images directly on the image tab in Microsoft Endpoint Manager.
+Previously, to upload an image, customers needed to create an OPNC for the destination Azure subscription which provides the image.

 ### windows365.microsoft.com will move to general availability<!--38195529-->